pusher/libPusher/README.md

 ### Automatic reconnection behaviour

-Pusher will generally try and do it's best to keep you connected in most cases:
+libPusher will generally try and do it's best to keep you connected in most cases:

 * If the connection fails having been previously connected, the client will try and reconnect immediately.
 * If the connection disconnects with a Pusher error code in the range 4200-4299, the client will try and reconnect immediately.